eMWu94/ReMo3D/README.md

 pip install git+https://github.com/eMWu94/ReMo3D.git#egg=remo3d
 ```

-The package was tested on Ubuntu 18.04, Ubuntu 20.04 and Windows 10 Pro.
+The package was tested on Ubuntu 18.04, Ubuntu 20.04, Windows 10 Pro and Windows 11 Pro.

 ## Expected computation times
 On a default settings simulation of 100 measurement points of a single logging tool on a PC equipped with AMD Ryzen 2600 CPU takes around 15-30 seconds in case of a 2D model of moderate complexity and around 15-30 minutes in case of a 3D model of moderate complexity.